Wrongful Death Lawyers in Everett, WA

 - Ice/snow, to name a few.

 - Medical Malpractice.
 Wrongful death is a tragically common event within medical facilities.
 When vulnerable patients are involved, even seemingly minor errors may lead to preventable Negligence in these settings may include –

 - Surgical errors

 Damages Our Everett Wrongful Death Attorneys May Recover

-Who May File for Wrongful Death Damages?
+Who Can Sue for Wrongful Death Damages?

 What is Included in a Damage Award?

-Everett Wrongful Death Lawyers Must Prove Negligence
+An Everett Wrongful Death Attorney Must Prove Negligence

 Is there a deadline for filing a wrongful death lawsuit in Washington State?

 Washington has a deadline, called a statute of limitations, for filing a wrongful death lawsuit, which is generally three years from the date of the person’s death.
 According to the statute, Wash.
 Rev. Code § 4.16.080(2) (2021), if the case is not filed within three years, the court will almost certainly refuse to hear it.